 Edit the standalone.conf file and look for “JAVA_OPTS=” argument line

 The default configuration will have a minimum of 64 MB and a maximum of 512 MB.
 You can increase to the desired value.

 Xmx – specify the maximum heap size

-In a similar way, you can adjust the memory for a domain in domain.conf file
+Similarly, you can adjust the memory for a domain in the domain.conf file

 10. Do You Know How You Could Add Support For Web Service Transactions?

-JBossTS supports Web Services transactions, including extended transaction models designed specifically for loosely-coupled, long running business processes.
+Answer: JBossTS supports Web Services transactions, including extended transaction models designed specifically for loosely-coupled, long-running business processes.
 J2EE transactions can integrate seamlessly with Web Services transactions using our integrated, bi-directional transaction bridge.
 Interoperability with many other vendors is provided out-of-the-box and JBoss is an active participant in these standards.